 Maybe you’re an IT administrator who’s familiar with installing apps on iPads, but finds that delivering applications to Mac computers is a challenge – since the process has its own specificities.
 Or, maybe you’re a Mac administrator who already knows most of the tips and tricks to make pushing the softwares to macOS devices a breeze.

-One asset to consider is the VPP device-based install of apps, which was released with the OS X El Capitan (version 10.11).
-This method made it possible to remotely install applications to the device serial number – and not to the Apple ID connected to the device.
+One asset to consider is device-based install of apps, which was released with the OS X El Capitan (version 10.11).
+This method made it possible to remotely install applications assigned to the device serial number – and not to the Apple ID connected to the device.

 Important note: In order to remotely install apps without any user interaction, please be sure your Macs are updated to OS X El Capitan (version 10.11) or later.

 Another method for installing applications to macOS devices is by distributing PKG files.
-This type of file works like a package of compressed installer files used to install a software program.
-The PKG file is one of the most common extensions used for installing software on Mac OS X.
+This type of file works like a package of compressed installer files used to install a software program, and the PKG file is one of the most common extensions used for installing software on Mac OS X.

 Mosyle Manager MDM provides you with a feature to run scripts and custom commands to Mac computers easily.
-Within the Management area, navigate to Custom Commands and select + Add new profile.
-Then, copy and paste the code and set up the profile’s configuration.
+Within the Management area, navigate to Custom Commands and create a new management profile.
+You need to copy and paste the code and set up the profile’s configuration.

-Keep in mind the details for the profile only show information once the process is done.
+Keep in mind the details for the management profile only show information once the process is done.
 In the meantime, you could use a command such as “ls -lh” to list items inside the /tmp directory where the files are being downloaded to see how much data has downloaded to have an idea of the progress.

-Important note: make sure to push any license information to the devices so users can access and use the applications.
+Important note: make sure to push any license information to the macOS devices so users can access and use the applications.

 Do you have any best practices for installing applications in educational environments?
 Share them with us in the comments, or tweet us!

-2017 Mosyle™ Corporation | Trusted by 3,800+ educational institutions across the globe
+2020 Mosyle™ Corporation | Trusted by 14,000+ educational institutions across the globe